github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 The `@output` variable contains the parsed JSON results of the RuboCop report.
 As shown above, the results contain a `summary` section that your code can use to quickly determine if there are any errors.
 The following code will set the check run conclusion to `success` when there are no reported errors.
 RuboCop reports errors for each file in the `files` array, so if there are errors, you'll need to extract some data from the file object.

 The Checks API allows you to create annotations for specific lines of code.
 When you create or update a check run, you can add annotations.
-In this quickstart you are [updating the check run](/rest/checks#update-a-check-run) with annotations.
+In this tutorial you are [updating the check run](/rest/checks#update-a-check-run) with annotations.

 The Checks API limits the number of annotations to a maximum of 50 per API request.
 To create more than 50 annotations, you have to make multiple requests to the [AUTOTITLE](/rest/checks#update-a-check-run) endpoint.
 For example, to create 105 annotations you'd need to call the [AUTOTITLE](/rest/checks#update-a-check-run) endpoint three times.
 The first two requests would each have 50 annotations, and the third request would include the five remaining annotations.
 Each time you update the check run, annotations are appended to the list of annotations that already exist for the check run.